recode-sh/aws-cloud-provider/README.md

 If you don't plan to use this development environment again, you could remove it using the command:

     recode aws remove <repository>

+<repository> may be relative to your personal GitHub account (eg: cli) or fully qualified (eg: my-organization/api).

 Usage:
   recode aws [command]